aws/aws-sam-cli/README.md

 ## Get Started

-To get started with building SAM-based applications, use the AWS SAM CLI.
+To get started with building SAM-based applications, use the SAM CLI.
 SAM CLI provides a Lambda-like execution environment that lets you locally build, test, and debug applications defined by SAM templates.
 You can also use the SAM CLI to deploy your applications to AWS.